The best Cyber Monday 2019 deals still available at Amazon, Best Buy, Walmart and more (Tuesday update)

 Originally published last year.
 Updated to reflect new advice and promotions.

-Discuss: The best Cyber Monday 2019 deals still available at Amazon, Best Buy, Walmart and more (Tuesday update)
+Discuss: Best Cyber Monday 2019 deals still available at Amazon, Best Buy, Walmart and more (Tuesday update)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.